SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 {% include "postImage.html" src: "./images/algebraic-equation.png", baseFormat: "png", alt: "Algebraic Equation", description: "<b>Figure 2</b>: Algebraic Equation.", isLinked: false %}

 One of the main goals in algebra is to figure out what the unknown values in equations are.
 We refer to this process as "solving the equations."
 In this equation, it's pretty straightforward to see that the unknown value is just `3`.
-Simply adding `1` and `2` on one left side of the equation yields `3 = x`, which is the same as `x = 3`.
+Simply adding `1` and `2` on the left side of the equation yields `3 = x`, which is the same as `x = 3`.
 So now we know what `x` is.
 It's just a `3`.

 Let's take a little complex equation: `x - 2 = 1`.
 This is exactly the same equation as `1 + 2 = x`, but it has been rearranged so that it's not quite as straightforward to tell what `x` is.
 To solve `x` in `x - 2 = 1`, add `2` to both sides: `x - 2 + 2 = 1 + 2`, which is equal to `x = 3`.

 So in algebra, solving equations is a lot like a game where we are given mixed-up, complicated equations, and it's our job to simplify them and rearrange them until it's a nice, simple equation (like `x = 3`) where it's straightforward to tell what the unknown values are.

 Now, let's learn some important rules about how symbols can and can't be used in algebraic equations.